Farm: Future Coffee Farm. Toi Nguyen

 Variety: Coffea canephora (Robusta)

-Fragrant and flavorful undertones of cranberry, malt, cherry and dates with a velvety, milk chocolate body.
+Fragrant and flavorful undertones of Jackfruit, cranberry, vanilla, cherry and dates with a velvety, milk chocolate body.
 Makes an excellent low-toned espresso or even a wonderful filter coffee.

 Make espresso at home?
 We’re thrilled to share this amazing robusta from Vietnam - with you, our espresso enthusiasts.
 Our staff has fallen in love with it, and we’re sure you will too!

 Up until recently robusta coffees have had a bad reputation with specialty buyers, who view them as a cheap, commodity grade bean good for little more than instant coffee.
 And we know why: strip-picking and careless processing is encouraged to keep costs low for the primary buyers, the instant coffee and discount coffee brands.
 Unsurprisingly, robusta coffee farmers typically earn half or less that of arabica growers.

 Vietnam is one of the worlds largest producers of robusta.
 While the vast majority of this coffee is for the commercial market and pioneering producers have been making specialty robusta here in recent years, with excellent results.

 Future Coffee Farm a 2600ft in Lam Dong is applying some of the most recent trends in arabica processing to their robusta.
 This coffee was produced as a carbonic maceration natural.
 The cherries were placed in a sealed container and flushed with CO2 to achieve an oxygen free environment and fermented for 90 hours before being dried for 10 days on raised drying beds.